Explains why you may see question marks print on labels when non-roman characters have imported for the order, and steps to take to resolve.

 Many carriers in English speaking countries, including FedEx and UPS, require the full ship to address - including the full country name - appear in Roman characters.
-You can sometimes use a foreign language address on the label if the names of the city, province, and country are in English.
+You can sometimes use non-English text for the address on the label if the names of the city, province, and country are in English.

-However, character sets like Japanese, Chinese, and Cyrillic are often not supported by the carrier's label API, resulting in ??? symbols on the label where the characters should be.
+However, character sets like Japanese, Chinese, and Cyrillic are often not supported by the carrier's label API, resulting in ??? symbols or blank space on the label where the characters should be.

 In such cases, the best option is to translate the address into English (by either requesting it from your customer or using a program like Google Translate) and then edit the address in ShipStation to the English translation.